CONABIO/satmo/docs/OVERVIEW.md

-*SATMO should be a point where analysis ready data from various satellite sources is available, facilitating efficient analysis with well integrated and up to date datasets.*
+Therefore *SATMO should be a point where analysis ready data from various satellite sources is available, facilitating efficient analysis with well integrated and up to date datasets.*

-Direct output of the system will be:
+Direct applications of the overall system will be:

-- Alert system for Sargassum, Algeae blooms and coral bleaching
-- Forcast and early warning system
+- Alert, forecast and early warning system for issues such as
+	- Sargassum blooms (Detect and forecast future locations according to ocean currents)
+	- Algea blooms (Including rapid alert to inform sanitary authorities that can subsequently test for toxicity)
+	- Risks of coral bleeching
+- Facilitated centralized access to various kind of data and information about seas and oceans

 These activities should result in:

-- Improved knowledge and understanding of marine ecosystems and dynamics
+- An improved knowledge and understanding of marine ecosystems and dynamics
-- Better capacity to monitor, protect, and manage marine ecosystems
+- A better capacity to monitor, protect, and manage marine ecosystems